4 new restaurants set to open in downtown Charleston; Harris Teeter opens in West Ashley

 Farther down the peninsula, North Carolina-based restaurant operator and TV personality Vivian Howard aims to launch two venues.

-Lenoir is named for Howard's hometown in Lenoir, N.C., and will offer cuisine based on the rural, agricultural South.
+Lenoir is named for Howard's hometown and will offer cuisine based on the rural, agricultural South.

 "Lenoir’s streamlined menu will reflect the food of the frugal farmer, rather than traditional Lowcountry cooking," according to a statement announcing the new restaurants.